w1sec0d/Prueba2/README.md

 # Git commands

 git remote

 ## This content

-was created in another branch
+Was overwritten in a branch